uhlibraries-digital/greens/README.md

 # Greens

-Greens is a rails application this is used as a ARK minter and resolver
+Greens is a rails application that is used as a ARK minter and resolver

 ## Installation